 "This is only the beginning of the story.
 We assume that it will be a work in progress, even for companies that might be ready today, because building compliance within processes and making sure you do that on an ongoing basis will always be partially a work in progress.
 We don't expect to see a final stage of compliance.
 That wouldn't work for this kind of world."

 Fines grab the headlines

-The six-month countdown to the implementation of GDPR has begun.
-The threat of fines of up to €20 million or four percent of annual turnover has caught the eye of CIOs.
+The threat of fines of up to €20 million or 4% of annual turnover has caught the eye of CIOs.

 "I think it's going to be an interesting couple of years for us all, and a bit of a roller coaster at times," AEG CIO David Jones told CIO UK.
 "People will have understood something one way, and actually it will turn out the regulator's interpreting it another way, and we'll be rushing around to catch up with that.

 Read next: How CIOs are preparing for GDPR